-- III.4.2.1 A tenured appointment is an appointment which may be terminated only through resignation, retirement, dismissal for cause, or the procedures set out in Chapter VII. - A probationary appointment is one which is made initially for a three-year term, and which may be extended for a further two-year term.
-A probationary appointment entitles a faculty member to be considered for a tenured appointment in accordance with the provisions of this Agreement. - III.4.2.3 Limited term appointments shall be of one of the following types: - i) a fixed term of one (1) year or less; - ii) a fixed term of two (2) or three (3) years; or, - iii) in special cases, a fixed term of four (4) or five (5) years.
+- III.4.2.1 A tenured appointment is an appointment which may be terminated only through resignation, retirement, dismissal for cause, or the procedures set out in Chapter VII. - III.4.2.2 A probationary appointment is one which is made initially for a four-year term, and which may be extended for a further two-year term.
+A probationary appointment entitles a faculty member to be considered for reappointment and/or tenure in accordance with the provisions of this Agreement.

+III.4.2.3 Limited term appointments shall be of one of the following types:

+- i) a fixed term of one (1) year or less; - ii) a fixed term of two (2) or three (3) years; or, - iii) in special cases, a fixed term of four (4) or five (5) years.